-6. Chapter 28 - Romantic Love

-Chapter 30 - Shopping For Love
+6. Chapter 28 - Romantic Love; Chapter 30 - Shopping For Love

-Class Discussion: Does romance actually exist?
+Does romance actually exist?
 How do we define 'evidence', and is it adequate to the challenge of finding it in support or contradiction of, romance?
-Is romance mainly a cultural construct?
+Does it matter to us if romance is mainly a cultural construct?
 Could we conclude that sociologically speaking, a society has romance but no romantic affinities, mentalities, or experiences?
-We have not yet come to a discussion of economy, capitalism, and sexuality, but so far in your readings and thought, are these three implicit in our conceptualization of, or our actual enactment of, romance? / Could we comprehend love without romance?
+We have not yet come to a discussion of economy, capitalism, and sexuality, but so far in your readings and thought, are these implicit in our conceptualization of, or our actual acting on, ideas and ideals of romance?

+Could we comprehend love without romance?
 What kind of love or romance would be the result?
 Does shopping for love hint at such an outcome?
 The chapter contains one segment on the normalization of internet dating.
 Could this be an illustration of a fracturing of love and romance?

-7. Part 6 - Sexual Identities

-Chapter 36 - Sexual Narratives of 'Straight' Women

-Chapter 38 - The Disappearance of the Homosexual

-Chapter 42 - Multiple Identities
+7. Part 6 Introduction; Chapter 36 - Sexual Narratives of 'Straight' Women; Chapter 38 - The Disappearance of the Homosexual; Chapter 42 - Multiple Identities....

-Class Discussion: How would you explain what an identity is, to someone who had no notion of it?
+How would you explain what an identity is, to someone who had no notion of it?
 Why would the editors of this book include a chapter on narrative in the section focusing on identity?
 On the first page of chapter 36 there is the heading 'the trouble with sexual identity'.
 What is troublesome or troubling about this?
 Is it troubling in the sense of a disappearance of the homosexual?
 Does Bech perceive this as a problem?
 What exactly is disappearing?
 When you say to yourself or another person, "I have an identity", what do you mean?
 And would you mean that you have only one?
 If our lives are characterized by multiple identities, does this also indicate we are fragmented beings?
 Which ones are discussed in the book, and what is the author's point in bringing them to our attention?